Skip to main content

 "freezing"))

-cond is the right choice here because we're testing ranges, not exact values.
-Use case for exact matches, if for simple true/false, and cond for multiple conditions.
+cond wins here because we're testing ranges, not exact values.
+Rule of thumb: if for one binary choice, case for exact constants, cond for multiple range conditions.

 Learn more: Control Flow